NotDroidUser/Readability4J/README.md

 ## Compatibility with Mozilla‘s Readability.js

 As mentioned before, this is almost an exact copy of Mozilla's Readability.js.
-But since I didn't find the original code very readable itself, I extracted some parts from the 2000 lines of code into a new classes:
+But since the code in only one file can be almost unreadable, I extracted some parts from the 2000+ lines of code into a new classes:

 <table>
     <tr>